 The list below includes training courses offered for 2013-2014.
+The trainee will join a project team and will be coached by an expert (mentor) who will instruct her/him on ‘how to do the job’.
 The programme includes a wide variety of topics and covers groups from diatoms and copepods up to tropical plants.
 Training courses will take place at research institutions, universities and natural history museums all across Europe.

 The programme is open to participants from Europe and outside of Europe.